ta4j/ta4j-wiki/Forecast-Indicators.md

 - The historical lookback does not contain enough valid returns.
 - A price forecast cannot be converted because the decision-index price is invalid or non-positive.

 Prefer projection indicators for rule and indicator composition.
-If you intentionally inspect raw `PredictionSnapshot.Forecast` summaries in reporting or diagnostics, check `isStable()` before reading summary values.
+If you intentionally inspect raw `Forecast` summaries in reporting or diagnostics, check `isStable()` before reading summary values.
 Projection indicators return `NaN` for unstable summaries, which normal ta4j rules will treat as not satisfying comparisons.

 ## Avoiding Look-Ahead Bias